 This additional hole will need to be precisely drilled by the countertop installer, so make sure you have the button onsite and ready on countertop installation day.

-Kitchen island with range
+Planning a kitchen island with range

 If you have a large enough island, you can consider the option of a range in your island.